-- The Company pays a mix of fixed and variable compensation, with variable compensation tied both to short-term objectives and the long-term value of our stock price. - Our annual cash incentive program is based on a mix of bottom-line objectives (i.e., operating profit goals) and top-line objectives (e.g., revenue growth) in order to avoid the risk of excessive focus on one goal or performance measure. - To prevent the risk that our annual cash incentive program pays bonuses despite weak shortterm performance, no payout may occur without a threshold level of operating profit performance being met. - The aggregate payout under our annual cash incentive program for our executive and leadership team is capped at a percentage of overall operating profit to prevent the risk of excessive payout of the Company's operating profit. - The individual payout under our annual cash incentive program for our executive and leadership team is further capped so that no participant may receive a payout of greater than 250% of his or her target payout. - Long-term incentives are awarded to our executive officers in the form of equity awards that vest over a significant period of time, typically three or four years.
-The vesting period is intended to align the interests of our executive officers with the long-term interests of stockholders and to provide an incentive for our executive officers to remain with the Company. - Long-term incentives are typically granted annually so our executive officers will have unvested awards that may decrease in value if our business is not managed with long-term goals in mind. - We use a mix of stock options and RSUs (and, in the case of our CEO, MSUs) to create an overall long-term incentive package that aligns with stockholder interests, appropriately balances risk and performance, and provides competitive incentives for the purpose of executive retention. - We use performance-based equity based on the Company's total shareholder return ("TSR") as a means to align a portion of our CEO's compensation with the interests of our shareholders.
-In addition, we cap the payout of these awards at a 100% payout if the Company's TSR is negative over the performance period (typically, three years). - The Compensation Committee retains an independent compensation consultant and uses market data, when available, to inform our focus on pay for performance.
+- The Company pays a mix of fixed and variable compensation, with variable compensation tied both to short-term objectives and the long-term value of our stock price. - Our annual cash incentive program is based on a mix of bottom-line objectives (e.g., operating profit goals) and top-line objectives (e.g., revenue growth) in order to avoid the risk of excessive focus on one goal or performance measure. - To prevent the risk that our annual cash incentive program pays bonuses despite weak shortterm performance, no payout may occur without a threshold level of operating profit performance being met. - The aggregate payout under our annual cash incentive program for our executive and leadership team is capped at a percentage of overall operating profit to prevent the risk of excessive payout of the Company's operating profit. - The individual payout under our annual cash incentive program for our executive and leadership team is further capped so that no participant may receive a payout of greater than 250% of his or her target payout. - Long-term incentives are awarded to our executive officers in the form of equity awards that vest over a significant period of time, typically three or four years.
+The vesting period is intended to align the interests of our executive officers with the long-term interests of stockholders and to provide an incentive for our executive officers to remain with the Company. - Long-term incentives are typically granted annually so our executive officers will have unvested awards that may decrease in value if our business is not managed with long-term goals in mind. - We use a mix of stock options, RSUs, and PBRSUs to create an overall long-term incentive package that aligns with stockholder interests, appropriately balances risk and performance, and provides competitive incentives for the purpose of executive retention. - We use performance-based equity based on the Company's total shareholder return ("TSR") as a means to align a portion of an executive's compensation with the interests of our shareholders.
+In addition, we cap the payout of these awards at a 100% payout if the Company's TSR is negative over the performance period (typically, three years). - Our CEO, non-employee directors, and officers of the Company are obligated to meet certain stock ownership guidelines that require accumulation and maintenance of a prescribed value or number of shares.
+The Corporate Governance Guidelines at Exhibit A set out such requirements. - The Compensation Committee retains an independent compensation consultant and uses market data, when available, to inform our focus on pay for performance.